 Dann's articles have appeared in The New York Times, The Boston Globe, The Chicago Tribune, The Philadelphia Inquirer, The Christian Science Monitor, O Magazine, The Oregon Quarterly, Redbook, More, Forbes Woman, Poets & Writers Magazine, The Writer's Handbook, Dirt: The Quirks, Habits and Passions of Keeping House and This I Believe: On Motherhood.

-Dann was cited by New York Magazine as one of the "Great Teachers of NYC."
-She has an MFA in Writing from Columbia University and a B.A. from the University of Oregon.
-She has taught at Sarah Lawrence College and the West Side YMCA.
+New York Magazine named Dann one of the "Great Teachers of NYC."
+She earned an MFA in writing from Columbia University and a B.A. from the University of Oregon.
+She has taught at the Fairfield County Writers' Studio, Sarah Lawrence Writing Institute and the West Side YMCA in NYC.

 Dann is married to journalist, Michael Hill and has one son and two stepsons.